kevinkuo52/VueNuxtDjangoSSRTemplate/README.md

 ### Backend API
 Set up proper architecture as needed - service layer, repository layer, etc.

-Persist data from Elasticsearch and other db
+Persist data from Elasticsearch and other db, remove the sqlite db if not needed

 Unit Tests